aunyamukherjee/friendly-fridge/README.md

 - Allow for multiple user entries

 ### Technical Highlights
-- Makes use of state management tools
+- Makes use of state management Redux store for state sharing between components
 - Custom Hooks used for forms and http requests
--
+- Makes use of Express on NodeJs for fast framework for network app development
+- makes use of Mongoose for object modeling on MongoDB
+- used MongoDB Atlas hosted service for ease of accessibility and deployment

 ## Application data
 ![enter image description here](https://github.com/aunyamukherjee/friendly-fridge/blob/master/wireframes/Application%20data.png?raw=true)